 Today’s cats are used to getting their meals delivered in clean bowls, but they also possess natural instincts to hunt and work for their food.
 Interactive treat toys encourage those natural behaviors while working a cat’s body and mind.
 Instead of simply handing your cat a treat, you can make life more interesting by giving them their snack in a puzzle or toy.

 There are plenty of treat toys online and at the pet store.
 You can also make your own puzzles and mazes out of cardboard boxes and whatever else you have around the house.
-The goal with this enrichment idea is to engage your cat in an activity that keeps them actively engaged and thinking.
+The goal of this enrichment idea is to engage your cat in an activity that keeps them actively engaged and thinking.

 If you can’t take your cat into the world, why not bring the world to your cat?
 Cat TV is a great invention that caters to all our indoor-only cats.
 There are programs designed for cats on YouTube, and if you have the right subscription, there are entire channels dedicated to keeping cats entertained.